HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Stock body mounts may be removed.

 - Must run full stock appearing body.
-Floors, firewall and roof must be fully intact, except for roof center support.
+Floors, firewall and roof must be fully intact and in stock location, except for roof center support.

 - No sectioning, chopping, channeling, or cutting of any kind to exterior body except for tire clearance.